Loading…

 Gert Thurau

-Head of Manufacturing Technology Innovation in CMC Regulatory Policy, F. Hoffmann-La Roche Ltd, Switzerland
+Head of CMC Regulatory Policy for Manufacturing Technology Innovation in, F. Hoffmann-La Roche Ltd, Switzerland

 Dr. Gert Thurau is the Head of Manufacturing Technology and Innovation Advocacy in the CMC Reg PTR Policy team at Hoffmann- La Roche in Basel, Switzerland.
 His responsibility includes the regulatory advocacy for the adoption of advanced technologies in GMP manufacturing – covering...
 Read More →